- When Partnerships Turn Against the People: Our Experience with Baltimore County - April 14, 2026

 When you are stressed out about your housing situation, it can affect your emotional state and ability to focus.

-When you have children, there can be a lot more pressure to provide for you and your little ones.
+When you have children or if you are caring for aging parents, there can be a lot more pressure to provide for yourself and other people in your family who depend on you for their shelter needs.

 Now, in addition to understanding the impact that stress has on our minds, body, and spirit, we also know that there are negative health consequences for this very specific type of stress.